-A global fundraising initiative has been launched to safeguard and increase GRI’s ability to deliver the leading sustainability standards that encourage organizations to embrace responsible business practices.
+A global fundraising initiative has been launched to enhance GRI’s ability to deliver the leading sustainability standards, helping organisations embrace responsible business practices.

-The Global Standards Fund will bring together an international coalition of like-minded foundations, governments, private sector organizations and individuals who all want to see companies integrate transparency at the core of their operations.
+The Global Standards Fund will bring together an international coalition of like-minded foundations, governments, private sector organizations and individuals who all want companies to integrate transparency at the core of their operations.

-The Fund, which has an ambition to grow to an annual value of €8 million by 2022, will ensure:
+The Fund, which aspires to grow to an annual value of €8 million by 2022, will ensure:

 - The continuous review and updating of the GRI Standards, the world’s most widely used for sustainability reporting, so they stay aligned with international norms and leading practice.

-- Maintaining the GRI Standards as a free public good, while safeguarding their independent, multi-stakeholder development.
+- Maintaining the GRI Standards as a free public good, safeguarding their independent, multi-stakeholder development.

-- The further development of Sector Standards – GRI’s new program to improve reporting across 40 high-impact sectors.
+- The further development of Sector Standards – GRI’s new programme to improve reporting across 40 high-impact sectors.